KernelTuner/kernel_tuner/examples/README.md

  - use a 2-dimensional problem domain with 2-dimensional thread blocks in a simple and clean example

 ### Matrix Multiplication [[CUDA](cuda/matmul.py)] [[OpenCL](opencl/matmul.py)]
+ - pass a filename instead of a string with code
  - use 2-dimensional thread blocks and tiling in both dimensions
  - tell the Kernel Tuner to compute the grid dimensions for 2D thread blocks with tiling
  - use the restrictions option to limit the search to only valid configurations